Agoric/documentation/main/zoe/guide/contracts/loan.md

 <<< @/snippets/zoe/contracts/test-loan.js#customMarginCall

-where x is the value of the collateral in the Loan brand at which they want a reminder to add collateral.
+where `myWarningLevel` is the value of the collateral in the Loan brand at which they want a reminder to add collateral.

 ## Liquidating